 The goal of a servant leader is to help others achieve their goals.
 Examples of servant leaders are Abraham Lincoln, Mother Teresa, Martin Luther King Jr., and the Dalai Lama.

-In today's business world, Howard Schultz, the Founder of Starbucks, and Susan Wojcicki, CEO of YouTube, are often referred to as servant leaders.
+In today's business world, Howard Schultz, the Founder of Starbucks, and Susan Wojcicki, CEO of YouTube, are often called servant leaders.

 Further readings about being (or becoming) a servant leader